AxiaCoin/axia-network-wiki/docs/node/node_config.md

 Note that when running with `leveldb`, the node can't read data that was persisted when running with `rocksdb`, and vice-versa.

 **Two important notes about RocksDB**: First, RocksDB does not work on all computers.
 Second, RocksDB is not built by default and is not included in publicly released binaries.
-To build AxiaGo with RocksDB, run `export ROCKSDBALLOWED=1` in your terminal and then `scripts/build.sh`.
+To build AXgo with RocksDB, run `export ROCKSDBALLOWED=1` in your terminal and then `scripts/build.sh`.
 You must do this before you can use `--db-type=rocksdb`.

 ### Database Config